kluo/edx-documentation/en_us/release_notes/source/studio/index.rst

   fields.
 An error message appears to prevent entry of spaces or characters such as !, ', (, or ).
 (SOL-233)

+* You can now configure LTI components to define whether grading includes learner submissions made after the subsection due date.
+Previously, learners could always submit responses after the due date.
+(TNL-805)

 ================
 Coming Soon
 ================

 Course teams will soon have the ability to apply a Creative Commons license to their course videos.
 Creative Commons licenses grant others the right to share and use content.
-When students view a video, they will be able to see the type of license that it has.
+When learners view a video, they will be able to see the type of license that it has.

 *****************